JANUARY 18, 2007

 Shakespearian sonnets and advertising jingles.

-Finally, and most compellingly, Rule 32.1 does not dictate how
+Finally, and most compellingly, Rule 32.1 does not

 judges must treat unpublished opinions.
 The rule imposes no duty on